Skip to Main Content

 • Each in-text citation matches up with an entry in a reference list, where full bibliographic information is provided

-Searching in Chicago Manual of Style 17th Edition
+Chicago Manual of Style 18th Edition - Bibliography

 ©2022 Houston Community College Libraries